codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 and executes ``index()`` method with passing ``'1'`` as the first argument.

 We call this "**Auto Routes**".
 CodeIgniter automatically routes an HTTP request, and executes the corresponding controller method.
-The auto-routing is enabled by default.
+The auto-routing is disabled by default.

-.. note:: To prevent misconfiguration and miscoding, we recommend that you disable
-    the auto-routing feature.
-See :ref:`use-defined-routes-only`.
+See :ref:`Auto Routing in Controllers <controller-auto-routing>` for more info.

 Configuration Options
 =====================

-.. important:: The auto-routing routes a HTTP request with **any** HTTP method to a controller method.
+These options are available at the top of **app/Config/Routes.php**.

 Default Controller
 ------------------